 Choose, hire, and lead a team that’s ready to collaborate

 With the right people and the right environment for their growth and development, you can expect a lot from your team.
-Use these tips to surround yourself with hard-working, fast-thinking individuals working toward a common goal:
+Use these tips to surround yourself with hard-working, fast-thinking individuals working toward a common business goal:

 Diversify your team